 Tailgating any vehicle is dangerous.
 The danger is far worse if you are behind a semi-truck.
 Here is a list of reasons why it is never a good idea to follow too closely behind a truck.

 Are you running late for work?
 Is there a semi-truck in the right lane and in front of you?
 Go around it!
 There isn’t much that the driver can do in order to move out of your way.
 Remember, they have a strict set of rules to follow in order to keep our roads safe.
-It is up to you to make the required lane changes in order to get to where you are going on time and safely.
+It’s up to you to make the required lane changes in order to get to where you are going safely.

 Tailgating for “Draft”